Baruch ben Isaac

-Baruch ben Isaac, called usually from Worms or from France (Tzarfat) was born approx. in 1140 and deceased in 1212 in Eretz Israel where he went in 1208 together with his friend Samson ben Abraham of Sens.
+Baruch ben Isaac, called usually from Worms or from France (born c.
+1140, died 1211) was a French halakhist and Talmudist.
 He is not to be identified with another Baruch ben Isaac (fl.
 1200), a Tosafist and codifier who was born at Worms, but lived at Regensburg, (he is sometimes called after the one and sometimes after the other city).